RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Modeling and Management of GPU Fine-Grain Partitioning

 \subsection{Interleaved Execution and Virtual SM}

-In SM-granularity scheduling with multiple GPU tasks, we can further improve GPU utilization by exploiting interleaved execution of GPU kernels.
+Through a close comparison of the GPU kernel execution and the design of GPU architectures, we find that the system throughput can be further improved by exploiting interleaved execution of GPU kernels.
 On a GPU with $M$ SMs, naive SM-granularity scheduling can first concurrently execute the $K_1$ and $K_2$ kernels, each with $M/2$ persistent threads blocks, and then execute the K3 kernel with $M$ persistent threads blocks, as shown in Fig.~\ref{fig:interleaved_execution}(a).
 Each block requires one SM to execute one persistent thread at a time.

-On the other hand, an SM actually allows the parallel execution of two or more persistent threads blocks to overlap if they use different components of the SM in the same cycle~\cite{kim2016automatically}.
+On the other hand, an SM actually allows the parallel execution of two or more persistent threads blocks to overlap if the current SM occupancy factor is below 1 which means the number of active warps is less than the maximum \cite{NVIDIA_Occupancy, kim2016automatically}.
 This interleaved execution is similar to the hyper-threading in conventional multithreaded CPU systems that aims to improve computation performance.
 For example, in an NVIDIA GTX 1080 TI, one SM can hold 2048 software threads, whereas one thread block can have at most 1024 software threads.
 Thus, two or more thread blocks can be interleaved and executed on one SM.
 One important consequence of interleaved execution is that the execution time of a kernel increases.
 Therefore, to improve GPU utilization and efficiency, we can launch all three kernels, as illustrated in Fig.~\ref{fig:interleaved_execution}(b), where kernel 1 and kernel 2 will simultaneously execute with kernel 3.
 The execution latency of each kernel is increased by a factor called the interleaved factor, which ranges from 1.0 to 1.8 in the following experiments.